About This Project

 A graduate of the LSU-School of Veterinary Medicine (Geaux Tigers!!) and of Tulane University (Roll Wave!).

-I have been a practicing zoo veterinarian for 18 years, 11 of those at the Dallas Zoo.
-The entire veterinary team has been working closely with our Bird department with this species for many years.
-Over the past two years, we have really be trying to focus on the diminished breeding success this species has had in recent times.
+I have been a practicing zoo veterinarian for 21 years, 14 of those at the Dallas Zoo.
+The entire veterinary team has been working closely with our Bird department with this species since 2006.
+I have been to multiple zoos in Europe that hold this bird and they truly love and adore this species.

 Hopefully, this project will be funded and we will be well on our way to ruling out a cause!